SOPHIE HJERL`S XR work is based on her background in video art, sculpture and dance.

 to give an experience of being in a transitional phase between one place and another.

 Graduated from the Royal Danish Academy of Fine Arts the artist Sophie Hjerl has a background in video art, sculpture and dance but today she also works with Virtual Reality.
-With her sculptural expression, she is trying to put the viewer in the center of the artwork,
+With her sculptural expression, she is trying to put the viewer in the center of the artwork, to become a part of it.

 Heartland Festival takes place at Egeskov Slot, from the 30th of May to the 1st of June 2019.